BenAfonso/DocBot-java/development_report.md

 But the application is working and we developp the principal fonctionnality of the application : make an appointment.

 During the development phase we need to redesign some methods to adapt to our code.

+**Documentation report**

+We produce the documentation during the development phase.
+Everyone need, if he had the time, to write the documentation of his method.